Elevating Safety Standards: Comprehensive HSE Support for FEED New Port Control Tower in Ras Laffan Port,Qatar

 ENVID (Environmental Impact Identification )

-The primary objectives of the ENVID process are to identify and predict potential environmental impacts, recommend changes to prevent or minimize these impacts, prescribe control measures, and communicate findings to decision-makers.
-The goal is to minimize adverse environmental impacts to As Low As Reasonably Practicable (ALARP).
+The primary objectives of the ENVID process are to identify and predict potential environmental impacts, recommend changes to prevent or minimise these impacts, prescribe control measures, and communicate findings to decision-makers.
+The goal is to minimise adverse environmental impacts to As Low As Reasonably Practicable (ALARP).

 Environmental Components and receptors.